Well helloSomehow, through the magic and mess that is the internet, you’ve made it here to this little corner of the world wide web.

 Ancestral connection – Engaging in practices to connect with your lineage (those who came before you) going beyond cultural and familial memory.
 Working with the ancestors, learning their stories and myths, their practices and foods, their songs and crafts provides deep healing in the here and now.
 Ancestors are also not simply human.
 We carry within us the other beings and creatures of this earth—the trees, the stones, the elements, etc.

-Living with the Seasons - Adjusting the way you live your life (your energy output, your to-do list, your self-care, and your outlook) based on the energy of 4 seasons in the wheel of the year.
+Seasonal Living – Adjusting the way you live your life (your energy output, your to-do list, your self-care, and your outlook) based on the natural rhythm of the seasons on the wheel of the year.
 In very simple terms: Winter is for resting and dreaming, Spring is for planting seeds and tending to their growth, Summer is full expression, and Autumn is for harvest and reflection.

-Witch/y – My view is that we are all descended from wise womxn who knew how to birth babies, make healing soup, heal wounds, and live with the seasons and cycles of nature.
+Witch/y – My view is that we are all descended from wise folks who knew how to birth babies, make healing foods, heal wounds and illness, and live with the seasons and cycles of nature.
 To return to “witch” is to return to this deep understanding that we belong—to our bodies, to the earth, and to our communities.

-Decolonization – A lifelong practice of the undoing of colonialism (the process whereby a nation establishes and maintains its domination over one or more other territories) in our bodies, our practices, our mindset, and in our communities.
+Decolonization – A lifelong practice of unlearning and undoing the effects of colonialism (the process whereby a nation establishes and maintains its domination over one or more other territories) in our bodies, our practices, our mindset, and in our communities.
 One is never fully decolonized but can be committed to decolonization in an effort to be a better ancestor for the generations to come.